danchoi/jsonxlsx/README.md

 ## TODO

 The [xlsx](https://github.com/danchoi/xlsx/blob/master/src/Codec/Xlsx/Types.hs)
-that  `jsonxlsx` uses to generate Excel output seems to have ways to control the column widths and other characteristics of the Excel spreadsheet.
+library that  `jsonxlsx` uses to generate Excel output seems to have ways to control the column widths and other characteristics of the Excel spreadsheet.
 Contributors are welcome to adding ways to manipulating those controls via `jsonxlsx`.